-Spaced out, soulful, broken but groovy, with a strong influences of Herbie Hancock and Sun Ra musics.
+Spaced out, soulful, broken but groovy, with strong influences of Herbie Hancock and Sun Ra music.
 Still, pretty innovative in many ways!

-Take a listen to the full stream bellow and have a nice ride.
+Take a listen to the full stream below and have a nice ride.

 Hailing from Atlanta, GA, Darryl Reeves is a saxophonist that effortlessly merges the lines between funk, soul & hip-hop, expressed from a platform rooted in jazz.
 Moved by hip-hop samples originating from jazz, Reeves was led to being influenced by greats such as Charlie Parker and John Coltrane.
 Reeves studied music at Jackson State University.
 He subsequently completed his Masters of Music at the University of New Orleans, where he studied with Terence Blanchard and performed on the scene with Delfeayo Marsalis.
 In 2004, Reeves released the funky and playful Diary of a Bandstand, to ample acclaim.
 It featured Robert Glasper, Russell Gunn & Quamon Fowler and cemented Reeves’ reputation for presenting a new outlook on the sound, style and production of jazz music.
 Reeves has a kept a steady hand in not being limited to any specific genre.
 Some know him just as well for his production in hip-hop.
 Recently in Atlanta, he has been the music director of many highly acclaimed live sets with Aishah Rashied Hyman’s Spreadlove and DJ Kemit.
 He has performed and recorded with notable artists including Roy Ayers, Frank McComb, Jill Scott, Phonte, Toku, Janelle Monae, B.O.B. and T-Pain.z